bhim/ubc-tsd/docs/UBC-Technical-Specification-Document.md

 ### 12.2 Interruption in Charging Process:

 Operational anomalies or technical faults at the charging station may occasionally result in the premature termination or interruption of an active charging session.
 To maintain state synchronization, such events trigger an immediate, unsolicited `on_status` callback from the Provider (BPP).
 This communication ensures the BAP is promptly notified of the service interruption, allowing for appropriate user notification and subsequent remediation steps.
+Subsequently, the BPP can invoke the `on_update` response to update the order status and the order value.

 **12.2.1. action: on_status**
 * **Method:** POST